 “The Fooagh race meeting was one of the most popular racing events in the West of Ireland.
 Big prize money and a Gold Cup was its attraction and was known locally as the ‘Landlord Races’.It had a short and long course which ran from Nolans track field all the way up to Gull Island.

 Con Griffins grandfathers’ house was on the side of the Dunlicky road and the only obstacle in the landlord’s way when he set out the course so the landlord ordered him to move his house to its present location without any compensation.

 The landlord , John McDonnell, who lived at the site of the old ‘Hydro Hotel’ in Kilkee collected a levy from his tenants and business men in Kilkee to fund the races.
+He organised the races.
 As he got old and feeble his agents looked after this and monies of course did not always find their way to the race fund and the landlord had to pay the winnings with borrowed money and the ‘Gold Cup’ was used as collateral for the bank.

 Nolans track field was where the horses and jockeys prepared for the races and temporary stables were erected for the days involved.
 All the race horses travelled by road therefore all local race meeting e.g. Ennis, Kilrush, Kilbaha happened during the same time of year.
 A big disagreement once occurred when the horse of the landlord from Carrigaholt ‘May Morning’ was beaten by ‘old screw’, a horse belonging to a poor man from Kilkee bog.
 The poor man asked the priest for advice before the race and Fr told him to change the jockey and he blessed the horse.

 The landlord objected and the prize money was withheld, the course was invaded and the police were called to restore order.